MurrayLF/EC552_HW1/README.md

 4. .output.json : A JSON representation of the Library used by Cello, representing the output of the genetic circuit.

 **Outputs:**
-1. The Score : The new score of the circuit
+1. Score : The new score of the circuit
-2. The Delta : Difference between the new and old scores of the circuit
+2. Delta : Difference between the new and old scores of the circuit
 3. .NEWinput.json : The modified input file.

 # Installing